gsrivast92/multiUser/README.md

-This project is for developers who are creating developing multiuser support in Django
+This project is for developers who are developing multiuser support in Django using Model Form.